t-webber/jet-centre/docs/GETTING_STARTED.md

 ### Environment variables

+> At the end of this step, you can check you have all the variables by looking at `env.d.ts`.

 Add the `DB_URL` variable in your `.env.local` file containing the url mentioned above.

 > If you just want to test it locally with access to all pages, you can just set `DEV_MODE=true` and enter rubbish in the 3 `AUTH_` variables.